Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: KKO Sample Cluster Sightlines

 \subsection{FRB 20230703A}

-The host galaxy of FRB 20230703A is behind a lot of structure, presenting both an opportunity for constraining total baryon content in a very dense region, but also a challenge in modeling the sightline.
-As mentioned before, we identify three galaxy groups intersecting the line of sight, and aim to collect the best available data on each.
+The host galaxy of FRB 20230703A is behind a lot of structure, presenting an opportunity to constrain total baryon content in a very dense region, but also a challenge in modeling the sightline.
+As mentioned before, we identify three galaxy groups intersecting the line of sight, and aim to collect the best available measurements for each.